 In preclinical animal models of brain cancer our lead RRV product candidate, Toca 511 & 5-FC, showed that this cancer killing approach is well tolerated and can result in tumor destruction and prolonged survival in nearly all rodent animals treated.
 Based on these data we believe Tocagen’s RRV technology platform may be used for the development of treatments for multiple tumor types.
 This product is advancing through clinical trials.

-In human studies, an earlier version of our lead RNV product candidate, Toca Gamma, showed anticancer activity and prolonged survival in humans with stage 4 metastatic melanoma without serious systemic side effects.
+In human studies, an earlier version of Toca Gamma showed anticancer activity and prolonged survival in humans with stage 4 metastatic melanoma without serious systemic side effects.

 Brain Cancer (High Grade Glioma)